MrYsLab/python_banyan/docs/users_guide.md

 These *components* can be developed using a single language platform such as Python, or developed using any of the other Banyan frameworks.
 There are versions of Banyan available for [JavaScript](https://github.com/MrYsLab/js-banyan), [Ruby](https://github.com/MrYsLab/rb_banyan), and [Java](https://github.com/MrYsLab/javabanyan).
-Components developed using dissimilar languages can be combined without modification, to form a single, cohesive application.
+Components developed using dissimilar languages can be combined without modification to form a single, cohesive application.

 Banyan uses a central message distribution mechanism called the ***Backplane***.
 When first starting a Banyan application, the *Backplane* is brought on-line, followed by